SalesforceCommerceCloud/pwa-kit/README.md

 This repository is a [monorepo](https://en.wikipedia.org/wiki/Monorepo) that includes the code that powers the PWA Kit.
 The code is divided into the following packages:

 -   `pwa`: A set of sample code and tooling for PWA Kit projects called the Retail React App
--   `pwa-kit-create-app`: The tool that generates PWA Kit projects based on the Retail React App
+-   `pwa-kit-create-app`: A tool that generates PWA Kit projects based on the Retail React App
 -   `pwa-kit-react-sdk`: A set of components and utilities for PWA Kit projects

 Old branches include retired packages, such as: